 Here are the items you would want to buy to complete the winterizing steps.

 - Pressure washer storage cover(if you don’t have it already).

-Step 2: Once you are done with adding fuel stabilizer, run the pressure washer engine for 2-3 minutes.
+Once you are done with adding a fuel stabilizer, run the pressure washer engine for 2-3 minutes.
 It will help the system to circulate the stabilizer all over the fuel system.
 After 2-3 minutes of running, shut down the engine.

-Step 12: Now, it’s time to add the pump saver to the pump system.
+Now, it’s time to add the pump saver to the pump system.
 It’s essential to add a pump saver in order to protect the unit from freezing and mineral deposit.
-It also keeps it free from corrosion, lubricates the valve and seals.
+It also keeps it free from corrosion, lubricates the valve, and seals.
 First, bring the unit to a dry place, and wear eye protection.